gytdau/directory/README.md

 ## Sharing

-All text uncopyrighted.
+All text and works uncopyrighted.
 If you're planning to attribute, consider choosing a better source.